rajsaurav4055/prediction-markets/User stories.md

 # User Types

-There will be two types of users of the platform:
+There will be two types of users on the platform:
 1. Admin
 2. Bettor